Collision investigation home page

 A staged approach to a degree

 Since its inception as a University Certificate of Professional Development, UCPD, the qualification has continued to develop and it is now possible to continue onto a CertHE, FdSc and BSc(Hons) in forensic road collision investigation.
 This staged approach allows students who would not otherwise have the qualifications to enrol directly for the FdSc or BSc to progress upwards in smaller steps, using each completed stage to demonstrate their ability to move to the next.
-With the exception of the distance learning UCPD, the university has an expectation that students will continue through the programme and as such prioritises those students who successfully complete a stage and who wish to continue.
+The university has an expectation that students will continue through the programme and as such prioritise those students who successfully complete a stage and who wish to continue.
 It is always possible to exit the programme having completed any of the stages, however at that point student enrolment ends and, in times of high demand, there is no guarantee that they will be be able to rejoin the programme at a time of their choosing.

 Individual modules